Missing Data in Signal Processing and Machine Learning: Models, Methods and Modern Approaches: Learning with missing data

+The performance of the MVAE have been improved in \cite{mattei2019miwae}.
+Namely, the authors in \cite{mattei2019miwae} proposed a tighter bound by using the data Importance-Weighted AutoEncoder (MIWAE) method to impute MCAR or MAR values.
+Again, the generative model is described by a stochastic mapping which reads

-In practice, the conditional distribution $f(\xv_j|\zv_j, \thev)$ is typically modeled as a Gaussian (for continuous data), with parameters $\thev$.
-These parameters are learned by a deep neural network, known as the \textit{decoder}.
-MIWAE introduces a conditional distribution $f(\zv_j|{\xbo}_{,j},\gamv)$ over the latent variables given the observed data, to compute a stochastic lower bound of the observed likelihood.
-This distribution is also assumed to be Gaussian, with parameters $\gamv$, learned by a deep neural network, called \textit{encoder}.
-More precisely, the lower bound reads
+In practice, the latter conditional and variational distributions are typically modeled as a Gaussian (for sake of simplicity, we restrict our self to continuous data), with parameters $\gamv$ and $\thev$ that are learned by a deep neural network (\textit{decoder} and \textit{encoder}) in the same sprit as the MVAE.
+Nevertheless, unlike the MVAE, the variational lower bound to be maximized reads